 Biography Fiona & Alec Peever

 Fiona and Alec studied at The City & Guilds of London Art School and were traditionally trained in the lineage of Eric Gill.
-They moved from London to the Cotswolds in 1986 where they now live with their three children.
-They have an established studio in Oxfordshire and for over 25 years have furthered a heritage of workshop expertise, creating original artworks and undertaking bespoke commissions.
+They have an established studio and for over 25 years have furthered a heritage of workshop expertise, creating original artworks and undertaking bespoke commissions.

 He was commissioned to design and create carved stone artworks and memorials for The Princess Diana Memorial Walk London, The Betjemen Millennium Park, Roald Dahl Foundation, Oxford University, Westminster Abbey & St Paul’s cathedral.

 Fiona carves stone and models clay for casting in bronze.
 Her work is inspired by the wildlife and countryside surrounding her studio and also by ancient symbolism from a diversity of cultures.

 She enjoys discovering natural shapes of stones and rock to influence the basis of her carving and transforming her drawings of the human figure into sculptural pieces.